U.S. News Rankings

 |Religious affiliation||United Methodist|

-When applying to Birmingham-Southern College, it's important to note the application deadline is March 15, and the early action deadline is December 1.
-Scores for either the ACT or SAT test are due March 15.
+When applying to Birmingham-Southern College, it's important to note the application deadline is February 1, and the early action deadline is November 15.
+Scores for either the ACT or SAT test are due March 1.
 The application fee at Birmingham-Southern College is $40.
-It is more selective, with an acceptance rate of 64.2 percent.
+It is selective, with an acceptance rate of 80.6 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-Birmingham-Southern College has 61.2 percent of its classes with fewer than 20 students.
-The most popular majors at Birmingham-Southern College include: Business Administration and Management, General; Biology/Biological Sciences, General; Accounting; English Language and Literature, General; and History, General.
-The average freshman retention rate, an indicator of student satisfaction, is 80.0 percent.
+The student-faculty ratio at Birmingham-Southern College is 13:1, and the school has 64.9 percent of its classes with fewer than 20 students.
+The most popular majors at Birmingham-Southern College include: Business Administration and Management, General; Biology/Biological Sciences, General; Psychology, General; English Language and Literature, General; and Accounting.
+The average freshman retention rate, an indicator of student satisfaction, is 81.3 percent.

 |Student gender distribution|